Good news:

 - How To Choose The Best RV For You: Travel Trailer vs. Fifth Wheel Trailer vs. Motorhome

-Our advice?
+My advice?
 Go to a few RV dealerships and just look at a bunch of rigs.
-Spend 20 minutes in each different model, doing things you would normally do on a day to day basis:
+Spend 20 minutes in each different model, doing things you would normally do on a day-to-day basis:

-Lay in the bed.
+Lay in bed.
 Pretend to cook dishes.
 Stand in the shower.
-Sit in the driver seat.
+Sit in the driver’s seat.

-One last tip: Slide outs make all the difference.
+One last tip: Slideouts make all the difference.
 Definitely look for one with at least one slide out, if not more.
-The extra space helps – especially if you’re downsizing your home from a two-story apartment like we did.
+The extra space really helps.

 Check out some of the best RVs here: